-Recovery after Cervical Spine Surgery
+Recovery After Cervical Spine Surgery

 The majority of people who undergo cervical spine surgery experience good to excellent results following the operation.
 Most people will experience significant relief of pain both in the neck and radicular pain in the shoulder and arm.
 The goal of the majority of cervical spine operations is the successful return to the activities of daily life.

 A surgical procedure on the cervical spine can last from one to several hours.
-Spine fusions which require the placement of plates and screws tend to last much longer than simple discectomies.
+Spine fusions that require the placement of plates and screws tend to last much longer than simple discectomies.
 Patients often report improvements in the way they feel immediately after they awake after the surgery.

 However, strengthening the weakened muscles and soft tissue surrounding and supporting the neck requires a longer-term program of exercise and therapy.
 Although many patients see and feel immediate benefits, they need the benefits of a comprehensive rehabilitation program for several months to get the total benefit.

-WE’RE HERE TO HELP STOP THE PAIN.
+WE’RE HERE TO HELP STOP THE PAIN

-Day One after Cervical Spine Surgery
+Day One After Cervical Spine Surgery

 Doctors and nurses consider the day after surgery as day one.
 Under the supervision of a physical therapist, you may sit on the edge of the bed and stand with support.
-You will most likely be wearing some type of cervical brace you return from surgery.
+You will most likely be wearing some type of cervical brace when you return from surgery.
 You will need to keep this in place unless specifically instructed to remove it by your surgeon.
 While patients are often encouraged to stand and sit (with assistance if needed) within twenty-four hours after surgery, walking is approached gradually and in a guided manner to avoid injury and complications.
-Try not to over-do it the first few times you get up and walk.
+Try not to overdo it the first few times you get up and walk.

 Your nurse will check the circulation and motion of your legs and feet.
 You may get an Incentive Spirometer (blue inhalation tube) to help expand your lungs to prevent pneumonia.
 The dressing may be removed from your incision and changed.
 The doctors will use Surgical tape, sutures, or adhesive tape to close your incision.
 An ice pack or cooling pad may be used to help decrease swelling and increase your comfort.
 It’s common to continue intravenous fluids for the first day or two.